alinasansevich/alinasansevich/README.md

 #### Here's what I'm working on:
 🔭 I’m currently working on: Solving bioinformatic puzzles and writing unit tests for one of my projects<br>
-🌱 I’m currently learning: Django, HTML and CSS.
+🌱 I’m currently learning: Django REST Framework.

 📫 How to reach me:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-alinasansevich-blue)](https://www.linkedin.com/in/alina-sansevich-070b6159/)<br>